-- EDEL 3020 Methods of Teaching Elementary School

 - EDUC 2200 Multicultural Education

+- EDUC 2500 Methods of Teaching 1-12

 - EDUC 3040 Educational Psychology

 - EDUC 4030 Educational Measurement and Evaluation

-- EDUC 4090 Adolescent Psychology

-In the Division of Fine Arts and Humanities, the departments of Art, English, History, Languages, Music, Philosophy, and Theology join forces to realize Xavier University's mission of promoting a more just and humane society by preparing future leaders who (1) communicate clearly and coherently in writing and speaking; (2) appreciate aesthetics and creative activities; (3) employ literary and historical perspectives to understand the world's diverse cultures; (4) are acquainted with a language other than English; and (5) enjoy an evolving perspective on African American culture and heritage.
+In the Division of Fine Arts and Humanities, the departments of Art and Communication Studies, English, History, Languages, Music, Philosophy, and Theology join forces to realize Xavier University's mission of promoting a more just and humane society by preparing future leaders who (1) communicate clearly and coherently in writing and speaking; (2) appreciate aesthetics and creative activities; (3) employ literary and historical perspectives to understand the world's diverse cultures; (4) are acquainted with a language other than English; and (5) enjoy an evolving perspective on African American culture and heritage.
 Indeed, the Division of Fine Arts and Humanities is a shining beacon for the University, without which the realization of its mission would be impossible.